epsrc-abcd/abcd-website/cocopops/README.md

 communication.
 After an overview of the language, we will work through some examples demonstrating how these features play out in practice.

 ### Massimo Bartoletti.
-A contract-oriented middleware
+A Contract-Oriented Middleware

 Developing distributed applications typically requires to integrate new code with preexisting third-party services, e.g., e-commerce facilities,